RESEARCH AND WRITING (CV)

 I received a BA from the University of Cambridge in 1999 and a PhD from Harvard University in 2006.
 I joined the Department of History and the University of Maryland thereafter and received tenure in 2012.

 I have published eleven articles and chapters as well as two books.
-I am currently at work on a third.
+A third will be published in October 2019.

 I have held two dozen research fellowships including residencies at the Gilder Lehrman Center for the Study of Slavery, Abolition, and Resistance at Yale University and the John W. Kluge Center at the Library of Congress.
 My work has also been supported by the National Endowment for the Humanities.

 I am proud to serve as a Trustee of the Maryland Historical Society, as an elected member of the Massachusetts Historical Society, and as a fellow of the Royal Historical Society.

 I live in University Park, Maryland, with my wife and two daughters.